 But why meet expectations when you can exceed them instead?
 Think about ways you can delight or surprise customers; while giving them an even more positive impression of your business.

-You can add a handwritten note to your customer's orders; or include a gift that has value for your customers, but doesn’t affect your bottom line.
+For Example: You can add a handwritten note to your customer's orders; or include a gift that has value for your customers, but doesn’t affect your bottom line.

 Take Customers’ Advice And Give Them Credit: Existing Customers can be excellent sources of data; especially when it comes to Research and Development.